rcl-ssl/docs/installations/apache.md

 ## Get the Certificate Files Automatically

 You can also use the [RCL CertificateBot](../certbot/certbot.md) to automatically renew and download the files required to install the TLS/SSL certificate in the Apache web server.

+The certificate files will be saved on the hosting machine at the path you specified in the ``appsettings.json`` configuration file.

 ## Files Required